 PLEASE NOTE: We are not an open farm and only offer alpaca walking – and by prior booking.
 If you would like to book a walk please go to our booking page

-- All walks must be pre-booked and are available every day of the week and all year round (subject to availability but excluding Christmas Day and Boxing Day).
+- All walks must be pre-booked and are available every day of the week (except Mondays and Thursdays) and all year round.
+This is subject to availability.
+Please note, we are closed on Christmas Day and Boxing Day.

 - Walking an alpaca allows you to walk YOUR VERY OWN ALPACA for the entirety of the walk.

 - Accompanying a walker entitles you to walk alongside an alpaca walker but not to walk an alpaca yourself.

-- We often take a llama on the walk as well as the alpacas.
+- We normally take a llama or two on the walk as well as the alpacas.
 If you would like to walk a llama please let us know.

 - Alpacas are herd animals so a minimum of 2 alpacas must be booked for each walk.
-We normally cater for up to 12 walking alpacas on any given walk.
+We normally cater for up to 12 walking alpacas/llamas on any given walk.

 - It is possible to accommodate single walkers but only in conjunction with another group so as to always have a minimum of 2 alpacas walking – as they are herd animals.

 - Walks start from the farm yard at about midday.
 We ask that you arrive ten minutes beforehand so we can be good to go at midday.
-If you arrive earlier, we would suggest visiting Trading Boundaries at the end of our road for coffee/tea as we are working right up to 11:50am most days!
+If you arrive earlier, we would suggest visiting The Village Stores in Fletching village for tea/coffee as we are working right up to 11:50am most days!